harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/part1-database-etl/schema_documentation.md

 Note: subtotal is a derived attribute (quantity × unit_price) ⚠️ Strict 3NF violated due to derived attribute
 ✅ Acceptable denormalization in practice

+**All tables satisfy Third Normal Form (3NF).
+The only exception is the subtotal attribute in order_items, which represents controlled denormalization for performance and does not introduce update anomalies.**